Discipline an Employee for Off-Duty Behavior

 - An employer should address employee after-hours conduct that affects its reputation or prestige, poses employer liability risks and decreases employee productivity.
 Failing to address off-duty behavior could result in increased insurance premiums, a rise in workers' compensation claims or a greater likelihood of third-party negligence claims.

-- Employers should create policies addressing off-duty employee conduct if such actions enforce business goals and increase adherence to work rules and ethics codes.
-Employers should promote an atmosphere of workplace integrity and loyalty, and should discourage conduct that may lead to conflicts of interest.
-In addition, employers should discourage off-duty behavior that would affect employee productivity during working hours, such as moonlighting at a second job.
+- An employer should create policies addressing off-duty employee conduct if such actions enforce business goals and increase adherence to work rules and ethics codes.
+An employer should promote an atmosphere of workplace integrity and loyalty, and should discourage conduct that may lead to conflicts of interest.
+In addition, an employer may discourage off-duty behavior that would affect employee productivity during working hours, such as moonlighting at a second job.